discoform/numberzs/_posts/2021-07-24-piotr-kamler-the-hole-1968.md

 title: "Piotr Kamler: The Hole (1968)"
 # Published date is automatically generated upon creation of post.
 date: 2021-07-24T03:10:29.656Z
+# Modified date is automatically generated upon creation of post.
+Update Manually when the post is updated
+dateModified: 2021-07-27T16:39:07.376Z
 # Image field is required for SEO.
 image: /assets/images/piotr-kamler-the-hole.jpg
 # Excerpt is required for SEO.
 Limit of 140 characters.